Do you have $1,000 in total cash, or do you have $1,000 ready to invest?

 Investment Timeframe: Short-, Medium-, and Long-Term

-Everyone should have an emergency fund.
+Everyone should have a rainy day fund.

 An emergency fund is a bank account with enough cash to cover 6+ months of living expenses in case of an emergency.
 If the car breaks down, you lose your job, or there’s a medical emergency, you’ll be prepared.
 It’s the most practical investment you can make (and the best way to invest 1000).

-But most banks are horrible “investments”.
-My old bank paid me 0.045% in interest – that’s $4.50 for every $10,000 I had saved.
+But accounts with most financial institutions are horrible “investments”.
+My old bank paid me 0.045% in interest – that’s $4.50 for every $10,000 of extra money I had saved.
+(And forget about a checking account, which typically pays no interest.)

 Meanwhile, inflation was eroding my savings, costing me $20 per year for every $10,000 I had saved (and that was when inflation was at just 2%!).